openxla/stablehlo/docs/spec_checklist.md

       1. Matches
          [StablehloOps.cpp](https://github.com/openxla/stablehlo/blob/main/stablehlo/dialect/StablehloOps.cpp).
       1. If there are any mismatches, check that there are corresponding tickets.
-If the ticket happens to be a generic one, applied to multiple similar mismatches, then make sure to add a link of the ticket in all the affected PRs: to keep track of all the PRs linked to the common ticket.
+For all those tickets make sure to add their links to the affected PRs; to keep track of all the Ops, associated with the affected PRs, that need to be addressed as part of resolving those tickets.
       1. If the corresponding parts of the ODS and StablehloOps.cpp match the spec, check that the "Verification" and "Type Inference" columns in [status.md](https://github.com/openxla/stablehlo/blob/main/docs/status.md)